 The properties evaluated for the purposes of this reserve estimate are located throughout Texas and produce from various conventional and unconventional reservoirs.
-The property set includes approximately 13,385 active Proved Developed Producing (PDP) wells with an estimated discounted future net revenue value of \$741,513,600; 839 gross Proved Undeveloped (PUD) locations with an estimated discounted future net revenue value of \$561,839,600; 679 gross Probable Undeveloped (PROB) locations with an estimated discounted future net revenue value of \$330,501,900; 354 gross Possible Undeveloped (POSS) locations with an estimated discounted future net revenue value of \$188,370,900; and 1,006 gross Contingent Resources (CONT) locations with an estimated discounted future net revenue value of \$424,399,800.
+The property set includes approximately 13,732 active Proved Developed Producing (PDP) wells with an estimated discounted future net revenue value of \$881,238,447; 713 gross Proved Undeveloped (PUD) locations with an estimated discounted future net revenue value of \$835,676,046; 1,299 gross Probable Undeveloped (PROB) locations with an estimated discounted future net revenue value of \$453,150,795; 527 gross Possible Undeveloped (POSS) locations with an estimated discounted future net revenue value of \$122,167,953; and 296 gross Contingent Resources (CONT) locations with an estimated discounted future net revenue value of \$54,120,311.
 With regard to Proved Reserves, there should be at least a 90 percent probability that the quantities actually recovered will equal or exceed the estimate; for Probable Reserves, there should be at least a 50 percent probability that the quantities actually recovered will equal or exceed the estimate; for Possible Reserves, there should be at least a 10 percent probability that the quantities actually recovered will equal or exceed the estimate.
 Contingent Resources are potentially recoverable but are not currently considered to be commercially recoverable due to one or more contingencies.
-Hard minerals are not included in the estimate.
+Hard minerals are not included in the estimate and are not included in the fair value due to their immateriality.

 In accordance with CPA Reporting Requirements, the non-risk-adjusted reserve valuation for each component of the total non-risk-adjusted future net revenue value provided by W.D.
-Von Gonten & Co. is further adjusted by certain mean factors from the 2016 Annual Survey of Parameters Used in Property evaluation report prepared by the Society of Petroleum Evaluation Engineers (SPEE).
-Proved Developed and Proved Undeveloped reserves are adjusted using a factor of 1.000; Probable reserves are adjusted using a factor of 0.408; and Possible reserves are adjusted using a factor of 0.175.
+Von Gonten & Co. is further adjusted by certain mean factors from the 2017 Annual Survey of Parameters Used in Property Evaluation report prepared by the Society of Petroleum Evaluation Engineers (SPEE).
+Proved Developed and Proved Undeveloped reserves are adjusted using a factor of 1.000; Probable reserves are adjusted using a factor of 0.310; and Possible reserves are adjusted using a factor of 0.105.
 Contingent resources are excluded.
-The risk-adjusted mineral valuation is \$1,471,170,046.
+The risk-adjusted mineral valuation is \$1,870,218,875.

 PSF(SLB) is a party to multiple direct single-asset real estate transactions held in its discretionary internallymanaged real estate portfolio.
+A discussion of these transactions can be found at Note 13, Related Party Transactions.
 The method for determining the fair value of each uses either the income or market approach and Level 3 inputs as described above in Note 2.B.
 The fair values are included in Discretionary Internal Investments.

 The Fund utilizes the NAV per share as a method for determining the fair value of its PSF(SLB) managed investments with external investment managers as described in Note 2.B. above.